A Workplace Comedy

 “Yes, well even if you can’t grasp that just now, you’ll learn how to fit yourself in with the others here.
 It’s all about interconnectivity.”

-Nod, slight smile, noises of agreement.
+Nod, slight smile.
 No, don’t say anything.
 He won’t listen.
+What's his name?
+Clive...something.

-You open the door, which seems to be hanging mostly by imagination, and give no greeting to the pet, which you are fairly certain, exists solely in the imagination.
+You open the door, which seems to be hanging mostly by years of built up dirt and grime, the wooden door frame having long ago started to rot and crumble.
+You walk inside giving no greeting to the pet which you are fairly certain, exists solely in an imagination.
 Whose imagination, though, you haven’t decided.
-Not yours, it is an ugly pet.
+Not yours, it is an ugly horrible pet.
+As you watch the creature points up to the cracked, and in some places oozing, ceiling.
+It is gesturing through the ceiling, not at it.
+A well aimed kick at the animal does nothing to inturupt it's outstreatched appendage.

 Why are you on the roof?

-You sit in the hard smelling late afternoon; with the sun dilating into the blue of the sky.
-Tainting it orange, streaking it pink and purple as it scrabbles to stay above the horizon.
-Behind you, in the readily darkening ceiling of the globe, a cluster of storm clouds slouches grey and crackling.
+You sit in the sharp smelling late afternoon; with the sun dilating into the blue of the sky.
+Tainting it orange, streaking it pink and purple as it digs in its nails to stay above the horizon.
+Behind you, in the readily darkening hlaf of the sky, a cluster of storm clouds slouches grey and crackling.

 Why have you stopped?

-This used to come to you like breath to a newborn.
-Like a man, like a knife, taking breath from a newborn.
-You got what you wanted.
+This used to come to you like breathing.
+Like taking the breath from a body.
 You got what they wanted.
-They got what you wanted.
+They gave what you wanted.
 What they wanted you to want.
 Where are they now?
+Why am I still here without them.
+Where does this road go...

 They need to be found, tonight, Clive needs to meet them.
-You call them.
+You stand on the edge fo the roof.
+The sight of the drop, pounding of blood, primal fear rolling in the base of your skull, drooling ice water down your spine.
+Makes it easier to hear them.
 It’s been a long while.
 They don’t come.
-Not after you got them out last time, oh no. They’re touchy.
+Not after you threw them out last time, oh no. They’re touchy.
 You call them.

-Seems like you will have to go hunting for them in the dark, in the crawling, in the drenched streets below.
+Seems like you will have to go hunting for them down in the dark, the crawling, the drenched streets below.
 You don’t need to go far.
 You find them all curled into a heap in The Alley.
-They recognize you and make themselves welcome.
+Of course they make a home here.
+They recognize you and make themselves welcome in your essence.
 You remember this fear, the clawing, cutting, killing, cold fear.
 You fight to keep them out, they don’t want to go, they fight back.

 None of them has changed much.

-I’ll save you the pain and just tell you that this goes on for some time.
-They do, eventually, agree to help you in exchange for some undecided reward that probably won’t come back to bite you in the ass.
+I’ll save you the pain and sufice it to say that this goes on for some time.
+They do, eventually, agree to help you in exchange for some undecided reward that probably won’t come back to bite you in the ass the way it always has.

-The side of Clive’s house has one word painted on it, in proud large letters.
+The side of Clive’s house has one word painted on it, in proud large letters that almost glow.
 The symbol of his ethos, his Bronze eagle, around which he has built his life.

 They’re talking quite a bit, but I’ll save you the trouble.

 You go inside, Clive didn’t even lock his door.
-You walk around a corner and see him sitting on a nearly transparent couch.
-Facing away from you, staring at a TV which is bleeding light and color around the small tidy room.
+All the better for facilitating Networking.
+You walk through the house, there are voices floating down the hall bt they seem to be real.
+Around a corner and you see him sitting on a nearly transparent couch.
+Facing away from you, staring at a TV which is sloughing light and color around the small tidy room.

 Step.
 Crouch.
 Quiet now.